 After a document is scanned, it will need to be delivered electronically to the appropriate team member to continue through your workflow.
 Not only that, but you'll want a standardized process across your entire field staff.

-Many consumer scanning apps allow for the ability to send over email, export the document to the device, and upload to various different cloud providers.
-So many options can quickly spell disaster for the efficiency of your back-office staff, but most importantly, these methods aren't secure.
+Many consumer scanning apps allow for the ability to send over email, export the document to the device, and upload it to various different cloud providers.
+So many options can quickly spell disaster for the efficiency of your back-office staff, but most importantly, these methods aren't secure and mean sensitive documents could end up in multiple insecure locations, such as an employee's personal Google Drive.

 EncryptScan standardizes the process by allowing upload only to our secure cloud storage where the documents can be immediately accessed by back-office staff from a web browser.